emmamrath/mobelwrap_refinement_of_mobile_element_calls/README.md

 * Border5 is the position in the reference genome whose nucleotide is the same as the ref.seq. and to the left of it is the MEI sequence.
 * Border3 is the position in the reference genome whose nucleotide is the same as the ref.seq. and to the right of it is the MEI sequence.

+## Input parameters to the Mobelwrap program

+* -i <in_Mobster> (required) Input file containing Mobster predictions
+* -b <in_bam_reads> (required) Input BAM file containing mapped reads.
+Needs to be indexed.
+BAM reads in the region of each Mobster mobile-element-insertion-prediction will be retrieved from this BAM file to determine the exact insertions points of the Mobster mobile-element-insertion-prediction
+	parser.add_argument('-l', action="store", dest="read_length_of_in_bam_reads", required=True, help='The general read length of the reads in the input BAM file')
+	parser.add_argument('-r', action="store", dest="in_reference_genome", required=True, help='Reference genome.
+A fasta file indexed by samtools faidx.
+BAM reads will be compared to this reference to determine the exact insertion points for Mo bster mobile-element-insertion-predictions')
+	parser.add_argument('-e', action="store", dest="existing_mobile_element_regions", required=True, help='Mobster\'s repmask file \'hg19_alul1svaerv.txt\' consisting of 1 line header and 1 line per mobile element region already existing in the
+ reference genome.')
+	parser.add_argument('-o', action="store", dest="out_Mobster_file", required=True, help='Output file will contain refined Mobster mobile-element-insertion-predictions, and where possible, extra information appended to the record to precisely identify the insertion points.
+(And if this refinement program does not find extra information for Mobster MEIs in existing ME region, then the MEI is dropped.)') parser.add_argument('-s', action="store", dest="restart_Mobster_file", required=False, help='If this file is present, then keep the MEI calls from this file and continue processing input Mobster calls from the next input Mobster MEI after t he last MEI call seen in this file.') parser.add_argument('-q', action="store", dest="quality_filter", required=False, help='If present, then filter MEI calls, keeping calls having this or higher quality score.') parser.add_argument('-d', action="store", dest="discard_Mobster_file", required=False, help='If this output file is present, then record all discarded Mobster MEI calls to this file.') parser.add_argument('-c', action="store", dest="num_cores", required=False, help='Number of concurrent processors for multiprocessor processing') parser.add_argument('-k', action="store", dest="keep_chr_prefix", required=False, help='Mobster puts chr in front of chromosome and this program removes it.
+If this flag is present then this program will not remove the chr prefix.') parser.add_argument('-p', action="store", dest="python_path_2", required=False, help='The path where the python program called by this program is found.
+Alternatively, set PYTHONPATH2 environmental variable to this value.') args = parser.parse_args()

 ## How to prepare a Mobster+Mobelwrap pipeline

 ```